mythril-forge/homebrew-classes/docs/homebrew/cleric/tempest.md

 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 lightning damage to the target.
 When you reach 14th level, the extra damage increases to 2d8

 ## Stormborn
-At 17th level, you have a flying speed equal to your current walking speed whenever you are not underground or indoors.
+At 17th level, you have a flying speed equal to your current walking speed whenever you can see the sky.

+___

+#### Static Charge
+*Evocation cantrip*
+- **Classes:** Sorcerer, Wizard, Warlock
+- **Components:** V
+- **Casting Time:** 1 action
+- **Duration:** Instantaneous
+- **Range:** Self
+- **Area:** 15-foot radius sphere

-You create a lash of lightning energy that strikes at one creature of your choice that you can see within range.
-The target must succeed on a Strength saving throw or be pulled up to 10 feet in a straight line toward you and then take 1d8 lightning damage if it is within 5 feet of you.
+A burst of static energy surges through you.
+Each creature in a 15-foot sphere originating from you must make a Strength saving throw.
+On a failed save, a creature is pulled up to 10 feet in a straight line towards you, and then takes 1d6 lightning damage if they come in contact with you.
+On a successful save, a creature isn't pulled and takes no damage.

+The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).

+#### Thunderclap
+*Evocation cantrip*
+- **Classes:** Bard, Druid, Sorcerer, Warlock, Wizard
+- **Components:** S
+- **Casting Time:** 1 action
+- **Duration:** Instantaneous
+- **Range:** Self
+- **Area:** 5-foot radius sphere

+You create a burst of thunderous sound that can be heard up to 100 feet away.
+Each creature within range, other than you, must make a Constitution saving throw or take 1d6 thunder damage and become dazed until the start of your next turn.

-This spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), and 17th level (4d8).
+The spell's damage increases by 1d6 when you reach 5th level (2d6), 11th level (3d6), and 17th level (4d6).